Domitila de Castro, Marchioness of Santos: Birth and family

-Daughter of João de Castro do Canto e Melo and Escolástica Bonifácia de Oliveira e Toledo Ribas, Domitila belonged to a traditional São Paulo noble family: she was the granddaughter of Colonel Carlos José Ribas, great-grandfather of Simão de Toledo Piza, patriarch of this family in São Paulo.
+Daughter of João de Castro do Canto e Melo, 1st Viscount of Castro, and Escolástica Bonifácia de Toledo Ribas, Viscountess of Castro.
+Domitila belonged to an aristocratic family from São Paulo.
 Born on 27 December 1797, she was baptized three months later, on 7 March 1798 in the Church of Nossa Senhora da Assunção (Sé) in São Paulo.
 According to her baptismal record, her godfather was Ensign José Duarte e Câmara.

-The Brigadier João de Castro Canto e Melo was born in the Terceira Island in the Azores, and died in Rio de Janeiro in 1826.
+The Brigadier João de Castro do Canto e Melo was born in the Terceira Island in the Azores, and died in Rio de Janeiro in 1826.
 He was the son of João Batista do Canto e Melo and Isabel Ricketts, and descended from Pero Anes do Canto, from Terceira Island.
 He passed to Portugal, setting up a cadet square at the age of 15 on 1 January 1768, named Standard-Bearer on 17 October 1773.
 He was 21 when, in 1774, he went to Rio de Janeiro and months later to São Paulo.
 He was transferred to the Santos Infantry line Regiment, promoted to Ensign in 1775 and to Lieutenant in the same year, to Adjudant in 1778; he was Captain in 1798, Major in the same year, and in 1815 Lieutenant Colonel.
 Later, after his daughter's love with the emperor, he was made Gentleman of the Imperial Chamber and still received the noble title of Viscount of Castro on 12 October 1825.